Maui On Your Mind? The Essential Guide to Visiting Maui

 Additional South Maui Eateries

-Hawaii might be home to the birth of hula, but belly-dancing has become quite the thing on Maui.
+Hawaii might be home to the birth of hula (which you can partake in if you do a luau in Maui), but belly-dancing has become quite the thing on Maui.
 Wailea’s Pita Paradise offers a nod to this growing genre, with ultra-sensuolus belly-dancers hypnotizing the crowds on Friday nights.
 Come for the show but stay for the fare: the gnocchi Bolognese and pita-crusted Chicken Parm are scrumptious.

 Nightly live music—and a capacious, breezy bar—pull tons of locals into Central Kihei’s Nalu’s South Shore Grill, where you can pair a locally-crafted beer with a beet, goat cheese, and mac nut salad (with proceeds going to a nonprofit).